+Final Course Letter Grade Total Points A 35.00 and above

+B+ 30.63 through 34.99

+В 25.00 through 30.62

+C+ 20.63 through 24.99

+С 15.00 through 20.62

+D+ 10.63 through 14.99

+D 6.25 through 10.62

+F 6.24 and below

 - c.
-A grade of Incomplete ("I") is given as an opportunity for students to make up incomplete class work, a statewide, standardized End-of-Course (EOC) assessment, or for students who require additional time to demonstrate mastery of course standards. - 1) Class work should be made up prior to the end of the next marking period. - 2) If the work remains incomplete or unsatisfactory at the end of this marking period, the "I" will convert to an "F" grade.
-The principal may extend the deadline.

-d.
-High School Grading

-- 1) Letter grades ("A"-"F", "I") will be assigned for any high school course taken by a middle grades student and will be counted toward the student's high school grade point averages. - Please refer to Section III High Schools and the related appendices for additional information regarding the calculation of various high school course final grades.
+A grade of Incomplete ("I") is given as an opportunity for students to make up incomplete class work, a statewide, standardized End-of-Course (EOC) assessment, or for students who require additional time to demonstrate mastery of course standards. - 1) Class work should be made up prior to the end of the next marking period. - If the work remains incomplete or unsatisfactory at the end of this marking period, the "I" will convert to an "F" grade.
+The principal may extend the deadline. - d.
+High School Grading - 1) Letter grades ("A"-"F","I") will be assigned for any high school course taken by a middle grades student and will be counted toward the student's high school grade point averages. - Please refer to Section III High Schools and the related appendices for additional information regarding the calculation of various high school course final grades. - 2.
+Promotion from 6^{th} to 7^{th} and 7^{th} to 8^{th} Grades - a.

-e.
-Make-Up Work

-- 1) Make-up work is allowed for full credit and grade for excused and unexcused absences. - i.
-For high school courses taken at the middle school level, high school guidelines below apply. - 2) All make-up work must be submitted within two days, not including the day of return, for each day of an absence.
-Previously assigned work is due the day of return.
-Under extenuating circumstances and at teacher's discretion, additional time may be allowed. - 2.
-Promotion from 6th to 7th and 7th to 8th Grades - a.
 A student must pass a minimum of four courses, two of which must be in English, mathematics, science, or social studies. - 3.
-Promotion from 8th to 9th Grade
+Promotion from 8th to 9th Grade - a.
+In order for a student to be promoted to high school from a school that includes middle grades 6, 7, and 8, the student must successfully complete the following courses (F.S.
+1003.4156(1)): - 1) Three middle grades or higher courses in English Language Arts (ELA). - 2) Three middle grades or higher courses in mathematics. - i.
+Successful middle grades credit for a high school level Algebra I, Algebra II, or Geometry course is not contingent upon the student's performance on the statewide, standardized End-of-Course (EOC) assessment.